techidaily/site-win11/source/_posts/optimizing-windows-11-taskbar-performance.md

  If the taskbar starts to act up after installing a Windows update, uninstall the update to see if it helps fix the issue.
 Feature Windows updates can sometimes break more things they intend to fix.

- Fortunately, you can[uninstall updates in Windows 11](https://www.makeuseof.com/windows-11-uninstall-updates/) using the update history feature.
+ Fortunately, you can [uninstall updates in Windows 11](https://www.makeuseof.com/windows-11-uninstall-updates/) using the update history feature.
 Update history shows all the recent updates installed for Windows 11\.
 You may need to dig around a bit to find an update that coincides with when the taskbar stopped working.
 Next, uninstall the update and restart your PC to see if the taskbar is working again.

 ## 4\.
 Close Conflicting System Services